joggrdocs/dungeons-and-docs/README.md

 # Grimoire of Documentation: Summon the Arcane Power of Code

-Welcome to the Template of Templates repository—our very own “Grimoire of Documentation” (picture a grand arcane library for project docs).
+Welcome to the Temple of Templates repository—our very own “Grimoire of Documentation” (picture a grand arcane library for project docs).
 This is where we stash:

 - Battle-tested templates
 - Guides and how-tos